 To set up the gateway device, select Gateway in the Network Setup screen.
 If the Gateway option under the Remote Access heading is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).

 Select Gateway Removed and enable the gateway on This device.
 You can also enable Notifications if desired, so that you will receive a notification to the network Administrator email address if the gateway is disconnected for some reason.

 Note: The Casambi gateway feature relies on third-party devices and connections.
-Because of this, a continuous and flawless operation cannot be guaranteed.
+For this reason, continuous and error-free operation cannot be guaranteed.